Bacterial Infections of the penis and vagina

-This test is part of our full sexual health screen or can be ordered as an individual test.
+We do a full screen for bacterial infections at our London clinics as part of our full sexual health package or as an individual test.

 There are number of different causes and types of infection including: